 Vicky Piper serves as senior vice president of human resources.
 Prior to joining Loyola University Health System in 2006, Ms. Piper worked in various leadership roles in healthcare, including vice president of human resources at Vanguard Health Systems, West Suburban Health Care, Holy Cross Hospital and Advocate Good Shepherd Hospital, and as human resources manager at Advocate Health Care and BroMenn Healthcare.
 Ms. Piper received her bachelor’s degree in psychology from Blackburn College and her master’s degree in industrial/organizational psychology from Illinois State University.

-Daniel J. Post serves as executive vice president, network development and system integration for Loyola University Health System.
+Daniel J. Post serves as executive vice president, strategy and business development for Loyola University Health System.
 He is an accomplished healthcare executive with more than 30 years’ experience in program and network development, physician practice management, ambulatory and hospital operations.
 Mr. Post held responsibility for developing Loyola’s ambulatory network of more than 29 locations and its largest off-campus satellite in Burr Ridge, as well as the implementation of a system-wide electronic medical record.
 Mr. Post began his career in health care as a respiratory care practitioner and earned both his bachelor of science degree and a master in business administration degree at Loyola University Chicago.

 Lori Price was named president of Gottlieb Memorial Hospital in 2013.
 Previously, Ms. Price was system chief operating officer and then president of St. Joseph Regional Medical Center in Plymouth, Ind., after serving earlier as administrator of the St. Joseph Physician Network.
 She led the health system’s successful transition to electronic medical records and helped the Plymouth campus become a Top 100 Hospital in the Thomson Reuters rankings.
 She successfully consolidated two of the system’s three hospitals and helped plan the hospitals’ $355 million replacement facility.